 - News analysis and opinion columns.

-- Works originated in broadcast media and posted in their websites.
+- Works produced and aired by broadcast media and posted in their websites.

 Who will judge the entries?

 An international jury of prominent journalists will select the winner, who will be announced annually in the framework of the annual conference of the EuARe in Bologna.
-The winner will receive a cash prize of €2,500 funded by the FSCIRE.
+The winner will receive a cash prize of €2,500 and a trophy, both funded by the FSCIRE.

 Time limits & deadline for entries

-The first award will be given for works that were published in mainstream media or in confessional media between 1st January 2019 and 31st December 2019.
-NOTE: Entries can be submitted any time.
-There is no need to wait for the 2019 calendar year to end, although entries may be submitted as late as 31st January 2020.
+On its first edition, the Piazza Grande Religion Journalism Award accepts works published between January 1, 2019, and December 31, 2019.
+Entries can be submitted any time.
+There is no need to wait for the 2019 calendar year to end, although entries may be submitted as late as April 27, 2020 – 11:00 am GMT.

 Languages of entries